Dedan Kimathi University of Technology

-Dedan Kimathi University of Technology (or DeKUT) is a public, coeducational technological university in Nyeri, Kenya.
-It is one of 22 public universities in Kenya, having been a constituent college of Jomo Kenyatta University of Agriculture and Technology since the year 2007 until it was chartered to become a fully fledged public university on 14 December 2012.
+Dedan Kimathi University of Technology (or DeKUT) is a public university in Nyeri, Kenya.
+It is one of 22 public universities in Kenya, having started as a constituent college of Jomo Kenyatta University of Agriculture and Technology since the year 2007 until it was chartered to become a fully fledged public university on 14 December 2012.

 It was the first university in Kenya to be chartered under the new universities act of 2012 and the eighth public university to be established in the country.

 It started as a middle-level national technical and business-oriented learning institution in 1972 and was elevated in 2007 to a constituent university college of Jomo Kenyatta University of Agriculture and Technology through a Kenya Gazette notice to become a full-fledged university in three years.
 However, this came later on 14 December 2012 when President Mwai Kibaki officiated and awarded the institution a charter in a ceremony attended by government officials and higher education stakeholders.